 During June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
 The amendments in this ASU, among other things, require the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 Financial institutions and other organizations will now use forward-looking information to better inform their credit loss estimates.
 Many of the loss estimation techniques applied today will still be permitted. .
 In addition, the ASU amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
 The FASB has issued multiple updates to ASU 2016- 13 as codified in Topic 326, including ASU's 2019-04, 2019-05, 2019-10, 2019-11, 2020-02, and 2020-03.
 The ASU is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-The Company is currently evaluating the potential impact of this standard on our consolidated financial statements.
+The Company does not expect the adoption to have a material impact on the consolidated financial statements.

 During December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740) - Simplifying the Accounting for Income Taxes.", which simplifies the accounting for income taxes by removing multiple exceptions to the general principals in Topic 740.
 The amendments are effective for fiscal years beginning after December 15,2021 and interim periods within fiscal years beginning after December 15,2022.
-The Company does not expect the adoption of these amendments to have a material impact on our consolidated financial statements.
+The Company does not expect the adoption to have a material impact on the consolidated financial statements.